Mindfulness-Based Healthcare and Human Services

 This certificate supports practitioners in building a robust personal mindfulness practice that will support them in skillfully handling relationship conflict, building resilience, and stress-hardiness.
 It will support practitioners in authentically and appropriately integrating mindfulness into their practice areas.

 Your Career Opportunities

-With an Advanced Certificate in Mindfulness-Based Occupational Therapy, you will be at the forefront of this emerging area of practice as an ambassador of mindfulness in your personal life, work environment, and community.
+With an Advanced Certificate in Mindfulness-Based Healthcare and Human Services, you will be at the forefront of this emerging area of practice as an ambassador of applied mindfulness in your personal life, work environment, and community.

-Based upon your experience and the depth and breadth of your personal mindfulness practice, this advanced certificate will support you in gaining skills, knowledge, and know-how to be a dedicated leader in creating, implementing, and evaluating mindfulness-based interventions and programs in healthcare practice settings across the world.
+Based upon your experience and the depth and breadth of your mindfulness practice, this advanced certificate will support you in gaining skills, knowledge, and know-how to be a dedicated leader in creating, implementing, and evaluating mindfulness-based interventions and programs in healthcare and human service practice settings across the world.

 The Department of Occupational Therapy requires additional documents such as a statement of purpose and resume.